iivanoo/covid-apps-observer/data/data_ca/reports/resources/rs.nosolutions.lumeca___2.1 (110)/report.md

 <img src="5_star_reviews_wordcloud.png" alt="rs.nosolutions.lumeca 5 reviews"/>
 </p>

+> Easy to use.
+Great friendly professionals<br> :date: __2021-04-16 20:10:12__

+> Had a great experience used it immediately to talk to a doctor about prescription.
+I downloaded the app and within 2 hours I was talking to a doctor.
+I highly recommend this app.<br> :date: __2021-04-16 04:13:45__

+> Have only used once for prescriptions..
+It's hard to see a doctor here...
+Will use it again...<br> :date: __2021-04-13 14:47:34__

 > I was very pleased.
 I received the information to help me make my decision<br> :date: __2021-03-31 21:56:44__

 > I got what I needed, I didn't get covid, I was already at home!
 Happy bday!<br> :date: __2021-03-31 21:40:39__